seirman/AirQuality/README.md

 The first application returns the current air quality of the city of choice providing it's latitude and longitude with the dominant pollutant.

-For the Worldcities application we assume that a Cassandra cluster is already setup.
+For the Worldcities application we assume that a Cassandra cluster is already set-up.
-The second application providing a city name returns the country that city belongs and also the population in 2019 that city has
+The second application providing a city name returns the country that city belongs to and also the population (2019) that city has

 ## Setup